 Touring the Library

-The City of Perry has partnered with Hometown Heritage to ensure the Carnegie Library Museum is open and accessible to the public.
+The City of Perry, Perry Public Library and Hometown Heritage have partnered together to ensure the Carnegie Library Museum is open and accessible to the public.
 Hometown Heritage is a collection and archive of stories, photographs, and interviews about life in small town America.
 Hometown Heritage is located in the historical Carnegie Library Museum in Perry, Iowa -- a building with many stories of its own -- and they seek to share the history of our city, our state, and our nation through the eyes of the people who lived here.
 Their collection includes a vast photo history of Perry, the surrounding area, and the people who called this place home.
 Hometown Heritage's goal is to bring our history to life by focusing on the many waves of immigrants who settled here to find a better life and the contributions that they made.
 This history reveals that the things that brought families here a century ago are not so different from those of today.
+The Perry Public Library provides oversight, direction, and connection to the Library’s collections, services, and programming.
 Hometown Heritage Staff and Volunteers are available to provide tours of the Carnegie Library Museum and share stories of our community.

 To learn more about Hometown Heritage and research their collection, please follow the link below: